assimp/assimp/Build.md

 ## Manual build instructions

 ### Install CMake
-Asset-Importer-Lib can be build for a lot of different platforms.
+Asset-Importer-Lib can be built for a lot of different platforms.
 We are using cmake to generate the build environment for these via cmake.
 So you have to make sure that you have a working cmake-installation on your system.
 You can download it at https://cmake.org/ or for linux install it via
 ```bash
 sudo apt-get install cmake
 ```